rmr88/dissertation/seminar_908_909/assignment1_2/dataAppendix.md

 ## Public Opinion

 Measures of public opinion will also be obtained from a few different sources.
 Large-scale surveys provide actual public opinion data that is representative of voters at the state level, which is useful for analyses of representation by Senators.
 I plan to use two such surveys.
 The Cooperative Congressional Election Study (CCES) is an Internet-based survey that began in 2006 and was conducted annually until 2012.
-The Annenberg National Election Surveys (NAES) began in 2000, and has been fielded every four years since then.

-- Use IPs from Catalist
-- could supplement with some survey data (CCES and/ or Annenberg) on major bills
-- also, presidential vote share
-- perhaps not relevant/ feasible for this paper, but has anyone ever used state-level elections to measure ideology in some sort of composite, factor analysis with pres. vote? (many issues with comparing state parties across states)
+The Annenberg National Election Surveys (NAES) was fielded in 2000, 2004, and 2008.
+I will be looking through the codebooks for specific items that will be useful in my project.
+In addition to survye data, I also plan to use the big-data based ideal point estimates from @Xing2014.

 ## Election Returns

-- FEC
-- Any other sources, specifically by district?
-- State-level data?
+For analyses involving presidential vote share and party competition in a state or district, I will need election returns.
+For district-level measures, I will need to use either available precinct- or county-level reports aggregated up to congressional districts.
+To aggregate county-level returns, I will follow the methodology used in @Ansolabehere2001 for combining county election results into districts.
+My initial source of precinct-level data for most elections over the last fifteen years is the "Precinct-Level Election Data" project of Steven Ansolabehere, Maxwell Palmer, and Amanda Lee, available at http://hdl.handle.net/1902.1/21919.
+State-level returns are easily obtained from the FEC and other official and academic sources.
+Precinct- and county-level data are both easily aggregated to the state level.
+In any cases where I need state-level data for which I do not have precinct data, I will pick a source that is most convenient for my purposes.

 ## Issue Publics

-- doctors (geo-coded CMS PUF practice data)
-- uninsured (Catalist)
-- Medicare/ Medicaid enrollees (Catalist has Medicare; could check CMS; also, could use Census age/ income profiles as proxies, or the Census SAE data)
-	-could even use amount of Medicare/ Medicaid funding going to state (district?)
-- hospitals in the district (could try to get that from CMS, HHS, or CDC)
-- any way to get at cancer patients, etc.?
+Data on the size of various issue publics will be collected at the state and, where possible, congressional district levels.
+For doctors, I will use the CMS' Medicare Provider Utilization and Payment Data for 2012, which contains practice information for all physicians and provider organizations that billed Medicare that year.
+Since almost all providers in the country bill Medicare at least once per year, this data covers virtually all physicians.
+I geocode the practice location information to ascertain the congressional district in which the provider practices.
+This yields a count of providers practicing in each congressional district.
+I will use similar data on hospitals (still to be obtained, but likely from CMS or another government agency like HHS or CDC).

+Data on Medicare and Medicaid enrollees by state might be available from CMS or another agency.
+If not, I can try to use Census data on age and income to infer enrollment rates in Medicare and Medicaid respectively.
+Another possibility is the Census Bureau's Small Area Health Insurance Estimates, which give insurance status estimates (based on modeling techniques) in states and counties.
+The SAHIE data also gives estimates of the uninsured, another issue public I plan to examine.
+Another option for measuring the number uninsured is model estimates in the Catalist data.

+*[If possible, I would also look at patients with chronic diseases, cancer, etc. as issue publics.
+I will need to explore data options for this; perhaps CDC has something, or maybe the websites of the various organized groups have some estimates.]*

-## Campaign Finance
+## Campaign Finance and Lobbying

-- from CRP
-- provider groups (doctors, hospitals, other providers)
-- payers
-- patient advocacy groups (esp.
-Medicaid/ low-income groups, AARP, etc.)
-- what about devices, pharma, ancillary services, etc.?
-- Party committees (state and federal), leadership PACs
+Campaign finance and data will be collected from opensecrets.org, the website of the Center for Responsive Politics (CRP).
+CRP takes their data from the FEC and groups it by industry/ advocacy group type and, for campaign contributions, by candidates.
+Specifically, I will collect campaign contribution data from physician groups (like the AMA); hospital industry groups (like AHA); insurance inductry groups (ex, AHIP); advocacy groups that represent particular patient populations such as seniors (AARP), Medicaid enrollees, and perhaps chronic disease patients; other medical industry groups such as PHrMA; and major party committees and leadership PACs.
+These data will be collected for all candidates in relevant election cycles.
+I will also collect lobbying expenditures by these groups for relevant congresses.

 ## Other Data

-- MC partisanship data
-- income (Census?)
-- race (Census?)
+Legislator partisanship data is available from a number of sources, including the GovTrack bill and roll call data.
+To collect whatever demographic information is determined to be necessary for analysis, I will look first at Census Bureau offerings.
+If that fails, I would turn next to the Catalist dataset.

 [^1]: Fowler and his coauthors, Andrew Waugh and Yunkyu Sohn, collected cosponsorship data for the 93rd-108th Congresses for some of their own published work.
 The data are described on Fowler's website, http://jhfowler.ucsd.edu/cosponsorship.htm and in his peer-reviewed articles [@Fowler2006a, @Fowler2006b].